YumekaMengjiaLYU/p8105_hw2_ml4420/hw2.md

 ## Comments

-The number of observations in the Mr. Trash Wheel dataset is 285.
-The number of observations in the precipitation dataset is 19.
-Key variables in the Mr. Trash Wheel dataset include dumpster, month, year, date, weight\_tons, volume\_cubic\_yards, plastic\_bottles, polystyrene, cigarette\_butts, glass\_bottles, grocery\_bags, chip\_bags, sports\_balls, homes\_powered.
-Key variables in the precipitation dataset include month, total, year.
-Total precipitation in 2018 is 23.5.
+The number of observations in the Mr. Trash Wheel dataset is 344.
+The number of observations in the precipitation dataset is 24.
+Key variables in the Mr. Trash Wheel dataset include **dumpster, month, year, date, weight\_tons, volume\_cubic\_yards, plastic\_bottles, polystyrene, cigarette\_butts, glass\_bottles, grocery\_bags, chip\_bags, sports\_balls, homes\_powered**.
+Key variables in the precipitation dataset include **month, total, year**.
+Total precipitation in 2018 is 70.33.
 The median number of sports balls in a dumpster in 2017 is 8.

 ## Problem 2